michaelbrewer/aws-lambda-events/docs/cloudfront-function.md

 deploy your code entirely within CloudFront.

 !!!NOTE
-    CloudFront Functions are at all like AWS Lambda Functions, as they are JavaScript only and have no lambda context.
+    CloudFront Functions are at all like AWS Lambda functions, as they are JavaScript only and have no Lambda context.

 ![CloudFront Function Diagram](./media/cloudfront-function-light.png#only-light)
 ![CloudFront Function Diagram](./media/cloudfront-function-dark.png#only-dark)